 A few weeks ago, I attended Harry Styles Summer Camp (as I’ve taken to calling it), which is to say I attended three concerts in five days.
 I traveled to two cities (Boston and New York), arguably drank too much, and gave myself over to pure, unabashed enthusiasm and joy.

 The thing about being in a space with 19,000 other people who are, for the most part, able to express fervent enthusiasm for a thing they unironically love, is it forces you to face your own stoicism.
 I am someone who, intellectually, supports unabashed sentimentality, teen fangirling, and unironic passions.
 I just still have a long way to go before I accept it in myself.
 Maybe it’s my New England-flavored Irish Catholicism.
 Maybe it’s a partially self-imposed effort to fit into a masculine system of stoicism and “rationality” in order to be taken seriously in a world that prioritizes these things.
 Maybe it’s just my shyness or my control issues.
-Whatever it is, I suck at letting go and letting myself feel things in public spaces.
+Probably, it’s all of those things.
+Point is: I suck at letting go and letting myself feel things in public spaces.
 This is partially why, when I fall in love with stories, I want to experience them by myself for the first time.
 I don’t want my experience to be mediated through my observations of and taking into account of another person.
 When I am with other people, I can’t help but think about how they’re reacting—to the thing, to each other, to me: What does it say about them?
 What does it say about me?
 What does it say about society?
 OMG, just shut up, brain, and sing along to “Anna”!

 My first Harry Styles concert, on Monday in Boston’s TD Garden, I attended with my sister (and companion in all things fangirl), my friend Delia (new to the Harry Styles fandom, but open and enthusiastic), and my next-door neighbor and friend Sinead (the youngest of our crew by about a decade).
 I had never been to a concert like this before—not only one so geared towards female fans, but one this enormous.
 It was hypnotic and powerful and the energy in that room took my breath away in the moments I let myself feel it.
 But there were only so many of those moments on a Monday night when my anxiety was creeping up and I was letting external bullshit judgments about what is proper for a 30-year-old woman or any “self-respecting” person to creep in.
 In other words, internalized misogyny is real, y’all.
-(But you probably already knew that.)
+But you probably already knew that.

 When I showed up at the bar to meet my friends for the Friday night performance, I was tired, hungover, and a little overwhelmed.
-I was also mad at myself for having gotten so drunk the night before.
+I was also mad at myself for having gotten drunk the night before.
 I felt like I had wasted my money.
-Sage, my aptly-named, concert-going companion for that final night, talked me down from my self-deprecation.
+Sage, my aptly-named concert-going companion for that final night, talked me down from my self-deprecation.
 There’s no wrong way to experience a Harry Styles concert, she said.
 You are getting to have different Harry Styles concert experiences each time, and that is wonderful.

 For the first two-and-a-half performances, I didn’t let myself hear any of this.
-Not only is there a cynicism in me and in society that kept me from listening or had me internally rolling my eyes at the boldness of it all, but, because that cynicism is inside of us all.
+Not only is there a cynicism in me and in society that kept me from listening or had me internally rolling my eyes at the broad strokes boldness of it all, but, because that capitalism-fueled cynicism is inside of us all.
 It whispers: You don’t deserve this.
 You’re not worth love unless you are perfect, unless you are quiet, unless you are thin and pretty and young.
 Harry Styles calls bullshit on all of this: “‘My job for the next hour and a little bit is to entertain you and I’m gonna do my very best.
 Your job is to sing, dance, do whatever it is that makes you happiest in the world.
 Please feel free to be whoever you want to be in this room.”

 It’s a good thing Harry Styles is stubbornly insistent with his affirmations.
 He will keep telling his fans that they are worth it just by being themselves for however long it takes for us to hear it and understand it and let it sink into our self-deprecating bones.